urql-graphql/urql/docs/graphcache/errors.md

 But if your entity at that place doesn't have any `id` fields, then you may have to create a custom `keys` config.
-This `keys` function either needs to return a unique ID for your entity or it needs to explicitly return `null` to silence this warning.
+This `keys` function either needs to return a unique ID for your entity, or it needs to explicitly return `null` to silence this warning.

 ## (16) Heuristic Fragment Matching